How to Sign Up for Veterans Benefits: Quick and Easy Steps

 How to Apply Online

-Make sure you use a supported browser.
+Make sure you use a compatible web browser—most modern ones do the trick.

 Here’s what you’ll need to apply:

-• Social Security number
+• Your Social Security number

-• Income information
+• Your income information

 Application Assistance

-These helpers know the VA system well.
+These folks know the VA system inside and out, and they can:

-• Answer questions about benefits
+• Answer your questions about benefits

-• Help fill out forms
+• Help you fill out forms

-• Submit the application for you
+• Submit your application for you

-To find a VSO near you, check the VA website.
+To find a VSO near you, just check out the VA website or ask at a local VA office.

 Apply By Mail or In Person

-To do this, get VA Form 10-10EZ.
+To do this, grab VA Form 10-10EZ.

 You can: